RobertDWhite/W3RDW/content/posts/adsb-kubernetes/index.md

 # Setting Up an ADS‑B Flight Tracker with a Cheap Antenna on Kubernetes (RKE2 and ArgoCD)

-This is the Kubernetes version of my earlier Docker‑based ADS‑B guide.
-In this setup, everything is defined in YAML and deployed via ArgoCD, so changes are tracked in Git and synced automatically to the cluster.
-Access is handled through an NGINX Ingress with TLS from cert‑manager, which is how I publish the ADS‑B UI at adsb.w3rdw.radio.
+This is the Kubernetes version of [my earlier Docker‑based ADS‑B guide](https://w3rdw.radio/posts/adsb/).
+In this setup, everything is defined in YAML and deployed via ArgoCD, and changes are tracked in Git and synced automatically to the cluster.
+Access is handled through an NGINX Ingress with TLS from cert‑manager, which is how I publish the ADS‑B UI at [adsb.w3rdw.radio](adsb.w3rdw.radio).
 If you’re comfortable editing YAML and committing to Git, you’ll feel right at home.

 This guide assumes a USB RTL‑SDR dongle is passed through to a Kubernetes node.